Satellite Technology

 Advanced Propulsion Systems

-Innovations in propulsion technology improve satellite maneuverability and mission lifespan.- Electric Propulsion:
+Innovations in propulsion technology improve satellite maneuverability and mission lifespan.

 - Ion and Hall-effect thrusters provide efficient propulsion with minimal fuel usage.